 By the GMD unification of initial and transient distributions, learning the TPAPS in Eq.~(\ref{eq:def_TPAPS}) is then reduced to find a transform $\bm{\Phi}_t(\bm{\Theta},\bm{\Phi}_\text{I})$ from the time $t$, the system parameters $\bm{\Theta}$ and the initial GMD parameters $\bm{\Phi}_\text{I}$ to the GMD parameters of the transient distribution

 This GMD parameterization has several merits.
 The number of variables in the GMD expression in Eq.~(\ref{eq:gmd_param}) can be precisely controlled.
-The nonnegativity condition in Eq.~(\ref{eq:condition_nonega}) is eliminated in the learning process as the GMD automatically satisfies it.
-The marginal distributions of a GMD is still a GMD, which can be conveniently obtained by directly omitting the irrelevant dimensions from each component and no numerical integration is required.
+The non-negativity condition in Eq.~(\ref{eq:condition_nonega}) is eliminated in the learning process as the GMD automatically satisfies it.
+The marginal distribution of a GMD is still a GMD, which can be conveniently obtained by directly omitting the irrelevant dimensions from each component, requiring no numerical integration.

 The normalization (NORM) condition for $\bm{\Phi}_t(\bm{\Theta},\bm{\Phi}_\text{I})$ in Eq.~(\ref{eq:condition_norm}), which involves a computationally expensive $D_\text{STA}$-dimensional integral, can be approximated by $D_\text{STA}$ separate normalization conditions on the 1-D marginal distributions,